 Want To Use A Router On Our Fab-Cut CNC Plasma Cutting Tables?

 Having a CNC router option available on your machine allows you flexibility in what you can do with your investment.
 If you choose to add a router system to your unit, we will upgrade the motors to ensure maximum power to drive it though the easy and harder materials like aluminum and hardwood.

 At this time we offer the Dewalt 2.25 HP variable speed router as our standard choice but if you require a heavier duty system, we can offer you a much more robust option with the HSD spindle router controlled by a Lenze controller.
-This will require 220V 1 phase power to operate it.
+The HSD Spindle Router is available in a 1.7 KW to 5 KW motor size to meet a variety of needs.
+This will require 220V 1 phase power in order to operate the system.